kubernetes-retired/service-catalog/docs/BUILD_SYSTEM.md

     - Determining whether a docker-container-based binary build should be executed based on parameters in the subdirectory's `Makefile`.
 If so, executing the container-based build in the subdirectory's `Makefile`
-    - Defines the `all` target, which loves to be the first target defined in the `Makefile` and is therefore defined in [`Makefile.mk`](./hack/Makefile.mk) which is included first
+    - Defines the `all` target in order to make if the first target defined the `Makefile`
 - [`Common.mk`](./hack/Common.mk) - defines all common build targets (e.g.
   `build`, `test`) except for `all`.
 The common build targets use the variables defined by the subdirectory's `Makefile` to define the make